diyscif/diyscif/scif-thesis.md

 In most cases, passive sound attenuation, walls with strong sound isolation properties, must be combined with active sound masking, speakers that emit speech-like sounds to render useless escaping sound waves.
-Both out of room constraints and redundancy considerations passive sound attenuation most often does not suffice on its own.
+Both due to room constraints and redundancy considerations, passive sound attenuation most often does not suffice on its own.
 A sound masking system can reduce the wall thickness needed and mitigate any weakpoints that are inadvertently built into the attenuating shell.
 Protecting against attackers who manage to smuggle microphones into the SCIF space, as guests or intruders, should also be considered in system design.